crdroidandroid/android_vendor_crDroidOTA/README.md

 ```
 ./createjson.sh
 ```
-4. A file named <device codename>.json gets created in main crDroid source folder.
+4. A file named *codename*.json gets created in main crDroid source folder.
 Copy it to where this repo was cloned.
-5. Create a file named changelog_<device codename>.txt based on changelog structure and add your changelog in it.
+5. Create a file named changelog_*codename*.txt based on changelog structure from point 1.2, and add your changelog in it.
 6. Submit a pull request to this repo (this way we validate that you understood the requirements and if all is good you'll be granted direct push access to this repo)

 ### 3.2 Update build ###